Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Specter.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Specter"]
 ---
 # Specter
 *Source: Monster Manual p.
-279, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+279, Curse of Strahd.
+Available in the SRD.*

 A specter is the angry, unfettered spirit of a humanoid that has been prevented from passing to the afterlife.
 Specters no longer possess connections to who or what they were, yet are condemned to walk the world forever.
 Some are spawned when dark magic or the touch of a wraith rips a soul from a living body.